Odd Grassmannian bimodules and derived equivalences for spin symmetric groups: The odd analog of the Rickard complex

 Suppose now that $\cV$ is an integrable graded Karoubian 2-representation of $\UU(\sl_2)$.
 Given any cochain complex $C \in \Ch^b(\cV_{-k})$, we can apply the complex of graded superfunctors that is the image under $\cV$ of the odd Rickard complex $\Theta_k$ to obtain a double complex.
 The associated total complex is again bounded thanks to the integrability assumption.
 This construction defines a graded superfunctor $\Ch^b(\cV_{-k}) \rightarrow \Ch^b(\cV_k)$.
 Passing to the quotient $K^b(\cV)$ of $\Ch^b(\cV)$, we obtain from this a graded superfunctor

 \begin{lemma} Let $\cV$ be the graded 2-representation $\EOH^\ell\psmod$ from \cref{aishaonthephone}.
-The image of the odd Rickard complex $\Theta_k$ under $\cV$ recovers the singular Rouqiuer complex from \cref{src} shifted globally in degree by an application of $Q^{-nk}$. \end{lemma}
+The image of the odd Rickard complex $\Theta_k$ under $\cV$ recovers the graded superfunctor defined by tensoring with singular Rouqiuer complex from \cref{src} shifted globally in degree by an application of $Q^{-nk}$. \end{lemma}

 \begin{proof} This follows using the explicit identification of the divided powers $E^{(d)}$ and $F^{(d)}$ as endofunctors of $\cV$ explained in \cref{aishaonthephone}.
 We just check that the degree shifts match correctly.
 Let $n = \frac{\ell-k}{2}$ and $d$ be as in \cref{weekend}, so $k = \ell-2n$.
 In the $-d$th cohomological degree in the odd Rickard complex, we have $Q^d E^{(k+d)} F^{(d)}1_{-k}$.
 In the 2-representation $\cV$, this acts by tensoring with the graded superbimodule $Q^d \big(Q^{-(\ell-2n+d)(n-d)} U_{(k+d);n-d}^\ell \big)\otimes_{\EOH_{n-d}^\ell} \big(Q^{-d(\ell-3(n-d)-2d+1)} V_{n-d;(d)}^\ell\big)$, where the degree shifts are as described in \cref{aishaonthephone}.
 The total grading shift here simplifies to $Q^{-n k}$, so this is equal to the graded superbimodule $U_{(k+d);n-d} \otimes_{\EOH_{n-d}^\ell} V_{n-d;(d)}$ in the $d$th homological degree of the singular Rouquier complex shifted by $Q^{-nk}$. \end{proof}